 The Graduate Program requires that applicants scan and upload copies of all university transcripts and proof of degree conferral, please include the marking guide from the corresponding university.
 If the transcripts are not in English, then you must provide an official English language translation.
 For degrees from China, official original and English language translations of degree certificates are required in addition to transcripts.

 Photographs of documents taken using a cellular device, digital camera or sent by fax are not acceptable.
-Please do not send original hard copy documents to our office at this time, if you are offered admission to the Graduate Program you will be provided with information on where to submit your hard copy original documents in order to complete the admissions process.
+Kindly insure that all uploaded transcripts are clearly legible.
+Do not send original hard copy documents to our office at this time, if you are offered admission to the Graduate Program you will be provided with information on where to submit your hard copy original documents in order to complete the admissions process.

 3) English Language Requirements

-Applicants with undergraduate training at a university where English is not the primary language of instruction, must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
-The examining body must send results directly to the Graduate Program in the Allard School of Law.
+Applicants with undergraduate training at a university where English is not the primary language of instruction for the entire university, must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
+The examining body must send results directly to the Graduate Program at Allard Hall.
 Please consult Graduate Studies for further information about English proficiency requirements including department requirements.
-The Graduate Program in Law requires:
+The Graduate Program at Allard Hall requires:

 - IELTS: minimum overall band of 7.0 with a reading and writing band minimum of 7.0.